Robeson County License Hearing Guide

 Where to Request: The ALR hearing request is filed with the North Carolina Division of Motor Vehicles (DMV).

 How to Request: You'll need to follow the proper procedures to request the hearing.
-While the exact method can vary, the best way to ensure proper filing is to consult with a qualified North Carolina DUI attorney immediately.
+Contacting a qualified North Carolina DUI attorney immediately is the best way to ensure proper filing.
 They can guide you through the process and ensure everything is filed correctly and on time.

 What Happens If You Miss the Deadline: If you fail to request the ALR hearing within 15 days, your license will be automatically suspended.
 There are very few exceptions to this rule, so don't delay!
 This suspension is separate from any suspension that might result from the criminal DUI case.